Cambridge Investment Research Advisors Inc. Increases Stock Position in Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH)

-Cambridge Investment Research Advisors Inc. increased its position in Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) by 97.3% in the first quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 162,279 shares of the company’s stock after acquiring an additional 80,037 shares during the period.
-Cambridge Investment Research Advisors Inc.’s holdings in Norwegian Cruise Line were worth $4,477,000 at the end of the most recent reporting period.
+Cambridge Investment Research Advisors Inc. raised its stake in shares of Norwegian Cruise Line Holdings Ltd. (NYSE:NCLH) by 97.3% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 162,279 shares of the company’s stock after buying an additional 80,037 shares during the period.
+Cambridge Investment Research Advisors Inc.’s holdings in Norwegian Cruise Line were worth $4,477,000 as of its most recent SEC filing.

-NCLH has been the subject of a number of research reports.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Norwegian Cruise Line from $22.00 to $25.00 and gave the company a “hold” rating in a research note on Friday, February 26th.
-Berenberg Bank boosted their target price on shares of Norwegian Cruise Line from $22.00 to $25.00 and gave the company a “hold” rating in a research note on Wednesday, April 21st.
-Truist Securities boosted their target price on shares of Norwegian Cruise Line from $20.00 to $25.00 in a research note on Monday, March 15th.
-Morgan Stanley boosted their target price on shares of Norwegian Cruise Line from $11.00 to $23.00 and gave the company an “underweight” rating in a research note on Monday, March 8th.
-Finally, The Goldman Sachs Group upgraded shares of Norwegian Cruise Line from a “neutral” rating to a “buy” rating and boosted their target price for the company from $27.00 to $37.00 in a research note on Monday, April 26th.
-Two analysts have rated the stock with a sell rating, five have issued a hold rating and five have issued a buy rating to the stock.
-Norwegian Cruise Line currently has an average rating of “Hold” and a consensus price target of $25.63.
+A number of equities research analysts have recently issued reports on NCLH shares.
+UBS Group boosted their price objective on shares of Norwegian Cruise Line from $21.00 to $32.00 and gave the company a “neutral” rating in a research report on Thursday, March 18th.
+JPMorgan Chase & Co. boosted their price objective on shares of Norwegian Cruise Line from $33.00 to $36.00 and gave the company an “overweight” rating in a research report on Monday, March 22nd.
+Berenberg Bank boosted their price objective on shares of Norwegian Cruise Line from $22.00 to $25.00 and gave the company a “hold” rating in a research report on Wednesday, April 21st.
+The Goldman Sachs Group raised shares of Norwegian Cruise Line from a “neutral” rating to a “buy” rating and boosted their price objective for the company from $27.00 to $37.00 in a research report on Monday, April 26th.
+Finally, Truist Securities boosted their price objective on shares of Norwegian Cruise Line from $20.00 to $25.00 in a research report on Monday, March 15th.
+Two investment analysts have rated the stock with a sell rating, five have given a hold rating and five have assigned a buy rating to the company’s stock.
+The company has an average rating of “Hold” and an average price target of $25.63.

-Norwegian Cruise Line (NYSE:NCLH) last issued its quarterly earnings data on Thursday, May 6th.
-The company reported ($2.03) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($2.06) by $0.03.
-The firm had revenue of $3.10 million during the quarter, compared to the consensus estimate of $8.54 million.
+Norwegian Cruise Line (NYSE:NCLH) last announced its quarterly earnings results on Thursday, May 6th.
+The company reported ($2.03) EPS for the quarter, topping the consensus estimate of ($2.06) by $0.03.
+The business had revenue of $3.10 million for the quarter, compared to analysts’ expectations of $8.54 million.
 Norwegian Cruise Line had a negative net margin of 9,693.11% and a negative return on equity of 61.96%.
-The company’s revenue for the quarter was down 99.8% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted ($0.99) EPS.
-Equities research analysts expect that Norwegian Cruise Line Holdings Ltd. will post -6.28 EPS for the current year.
+The business’s quarterly revenue was down 99.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company earned ($0.99) EPS.
+Analysts forecast that Norwegian Cruise Line Holdings Ltd. will post -6.28 EPS for the current year.

 Norwegian Cruise Line Holdings Ltd., together with its subsidiaries, operates as a cruise company in the North America, Europe, the Asia-Pacific, and internationally.
 The company operates the Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises brands.
 It offers itineraries ranging from three days to a 180-days calling on various locations, including destinations in Scandinavia, Russia, the Mediterranean, the Greek Isles, Alaska, Canada and New England, India and the rest of Asia, Tahiti and the South Pacific, Australia and New Zealand, Africa, South America, the Panama Canal, and the Caribbean.